mecid/mecid.github.io/_posts/2021-06-23-mastering-search-in-swiftui.md

 Keep in mind that *searchCompletion* modifier wraps its content in a *Button*.
 It means you should apply it to the view that doesn't have user interaction like *Text* or *Label*.

 #### Conclusion
 Today we learned how to build a great search experience using the brand new *searchable* view modifier.
 It is incredible how easy you can make things like suggestions, the platform adopted placement using the only *searchable* view modifier.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!